Choosing Disability Representation

 Approximately one-quarter of SSDI cases proceed to the hearing level when the case comes before an administrative law judge (ALJ).
 However, this might not be necessary if the representative asks for and receives an "on-the-record" favorable decision.
 This is when the judge makes a decision based on the information in the claim file.
 It does require that your representative create a thorough and well-documented brief that provides a factual record of your claim.

-For example, approximately 50 percent of Allsup customers who reach the hearing level never have to attend a hearing because many ALJs will make a decision without requiring an oral hearing based on the information Allsup presents.
 Avoiding a hearing can significantly reduce the wait for SSDI benefits.
-Our experience indicates that an applicant may receive an award up to 10 months faster with an on-the-record decision, and they avoid the stressful experience of a hearing.
+Our experience indicates that an applicant may receive an award up to 7 months faster with an on-the-record decision, and they avoid the stressful experience of a hearing.
 A speedier decision also may result in a lower representation fee.

 That's why it's important to ask a prospective representative if he or she will request an on-the-record decision.
 Also, ask: